-3. DEFINITIONS
+2. DEFINITIONS

-- a) BUILDING INTEGRATED PHOTOVOLTAICS (BIPVs): A Private Solar Energy System that is integrated into the structure of a building, such as solar roof tiles and solar shingles. - b) SOLAR ENERGY SYSTEM: Any part of a system that collects or stores solar radiation or energy for the purpose of transforming it into any other form of usable energy, including but not limited to the collection and transfer of heat created by solar energy to any other medium by any means. - c) PRIVATE SOLAR ENERGY SYSTEM: A Solar Energy System used exclusively for private purposes and not utilized for any commercial sale of energy, except for the sale of surplus electrical energy back to the electrical grid. - d) COMMERCIAL SOLAR ENERGY SYSTEM: A Solar Energy System where the principal design, purpose or use of such system is to provide energy to off-site uses or the wholesale or retail sale of generated electricity to any person or entity. - e) ROOF OR BUILDING MOUNTED SOLAR ENERGY SYSTEM: A Private Solar Energy System attached to or mounted on any roof or exterior wall of any principal or accessory building, but excluding BIVPs. - f) GROUND MOUNTED SOLAR ENERGY SYSTEM: A Private or Commercial Solar Energy System that is not attached to or mounted to any roof or exterior wall of any principal or accessory building. - g) CONCENTRATED SOLAR GLARE: The reflected solar glare beyond that produced by the sun.
+- a) BUILDING INTEGRATED PHOTOVOLTAICS (BIPVs): A Private Solar Energy System that is integrated into the structure of a building, such as solar roof tiles and solar shingles. - b) SOLAR ENERGY SYSTEM: Any part of a system that collects or stores solar radiation or energy for the purpose of transforming it into any other form of usable energy, including but not limited to the collection and transfer of heat created by solar energy to any other medium by any means. - c) PRIVATE SOLAR ENERGY SYSTEM: A Solar Energy System used exclusively for private purposes and not utilized for any commercial sale of energy, except for the sale of surplus electrical energy back to the electrical grid.
+In Watertown Township, a private solar energy system has fewer than three thousand (3,000) square feet of solar panels. - d) COMMERCIAL SOLAR ENERGY SYSTEM: A Solar Energy System where the principal design, purpose or use of such system is to provide energy to off-site uses or the wholesale or retail sale of generated electricity to any person or entity.
+In Watertown Township, a commercial solar energy system has three thousand (3,000) or more square feet of solar panels. - e) ROOF OR BUILDING MOUNTED SOLAR ENERGY SYSTEM: A Private Solar Energy System attached to or mounted on any roof or exterior wall of any principal or accessory building, but excluding BIVPs. - f) GROUND MOUNTED SOLAR ENERGY SYSTEM: A Private or Commercial Solar Energy System that is not attached to or mounted to any roof or exterior wall of any principal or accessory building, e.g., one that is mounted on the ground. - g) CONCENTRATED SOLAR GLARE: The reflected solar glare beyond that produced by the sun.

-SOLAR ENERGY SYSTEMS
+3. SOLAR ENERGY SYSTEMS

-- a) GENERAL REQUIREMENTS.
-All Solar Energy Systems are subject to the following general requirements: - 1.
-All Solar Energy Systems must conform to the provisions of this Ordinance and all County, State, and Federal regulations and safety requirements, as well as applicable industry standards.
+a) GENERAL REQUIREMENTS.
+All Solar Energy Systems are subject to the following general requirements:

+- All Solar Energy Systems must conform to the provisions of this Ordinance and all County, State, and Federal regulations and safety requirements, as well as applicable industry standards.
 The Township may revoke any approvals for, and require the removal of, any Solar Energy System that does not comply with this Ordinance. - 2.
-Solar Energy Systems shall be located or placed so that concentrated solar glare shall not be directed toward or onto nearby properties or roadways at any time of the day. - b) PRIVATE SOLAR ENERGY SYSTEMS
+Solar Energy Systems shall be located or placed so that concentrated solar glare shall not be directed toward or onto nearby properties or roadways at any time of the day.

+b) PRIVATE SOLAR ENERGY SYSTEMS